 Colin is a 15-year Veteran of the Canadian Armed Forces who retired in 2002 from his position as trombonist and Drum Major of the Regimental Band of the Governor General’s Horse Guards, Canada’s senior militia regiment.
 During his tenure with the Regimental Band, he made appearances at the International Music Festival in Quebec, Sunset Ceremony at Fort Henry, annual Military Tattoo at the Canadian National Exhibition and the Reserve 2000 Tattoo at Maple Leaf Gardens in 1997.
 Colin is a graduate of the Humber College Jazz studies program, having majored in arranging and Jazz composition.
 His appointment as Drum Major of the Band of Her Majesty’s Royal Marine Association is his second tour of duty, having played with the band under the baton of Bandmaster Roly White from 1976 to 1980.

 Justin served with the Corps 88 Army Cadets, Hastings & Prince Edward Regiment Unit 6 in Cobourg for most of his teen years.
-He is currently studying at Sir Sanford Fleming College in Peterborough.
+He is currently employed by the Regional Municipality of Durham.
 Justin is the son of Director of Music Paul Storms.